<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1822615684631785&amp;ev=PageView&amp;noscript=1"/>

 Subscribe to GMass with Bitcoin.
 Click SUBSCRIBE, and then choose the Bitcoin tab.

-Because Bitcoin can’t be setup as a recurring monthly payment, Bitcoin-based subscriptions to GMass have a finite life.
+Because Bitcoin can’t be setup as a recurring monthly payment, Bitcoin-based subscriptions to GMass had a finite life.
 For example, if you subscribe to a monthly plan, your subscription will end in ONE MONTH.
 If you subscribe to an annual plan, your subscription will end in ONE YEAR.
 You can extend your subscription by paying more Bitcoin, but because Bitcoin can’t be setup as a recurring charge, we recommend that you subscribe to an annual plan if paying with Bitcoin.
+This led to lots of customers losing access to GMass without realizing it because their subscriptions had ended.

 Frequently Asked Questions

-Q: If I pay with Bitcoin, can I remain anonymous?
+Q: If I paid with Bitcoin, can I remain anonymous?

 A: The nature of Bitcoin will allow you to remain anonymous, however, we do monitor GMass subscribers for evidence of facilitating crimes via email, and we do terminate accounts used for such purposes.

-Q: What exchange rate will I get if I pay with Bitcoin?
+Q: What exchange rate would I get if I pay with Bitcoin?

-A: The BTC to USD exchange rate will be based on the prevailing price of Bitcoin at the time you subscribe.
+A: The BTC to USD exchange rate will be based on the prevailing price of Bitcoin at the time you subscribed.

-Q: How do I access my Bitcoin wallet to make payment to GMass?
+Q: How could I access my Bitcoin wallet to make payment to GMass when that was offered?

-Q: When I click the “Open Wallet” link shown in the screenshot above, the screen just hangs.
+Q: When I clicked the “Open Wallet” link shown in the screenshot above, the screen just hangs.
 What’s wrong?

 A: The “Open Wallet” link will only work if you have a Bitcoin wallet stored with Stripe, our credit card and Bitcoin merchant processor.
 Most Bitcoin holders have their Bitcoin stored with an online exchange like Coinbase or Gemini, so you’ll likely need to log in wherever your Bitcoin is stored to make your Bitcoin payment to GMass.